js2264/VplotR/paper/paper.md

 # Statement of Need

 VplotR is an R package facilitating the generation of V-plots, i.e. two-dimensional paired-end sequencing fragment density plots [@Henikoff2011Nov].
 V-plots have been used in the past to elucidate nucleosome positioning and/or transcription factor binding at regulatory elements [@Henikoff2011Nov; @Schep2015Aug] (e.g. \autoref{fig:example}).
+Only a few tools have been developed that can easily generate V-plots [@Schep2015Aug; @Beati2020], and they are provided as scripts to be used with the command-line interface.
+Thus, they lack the customization and interaction with other datasets typically available in the wealthy R/Bioconductor environment.

 VplotR provides functions to import paired-end sequencing bam files from any type of DNA accessibility experiments (e.g. ATAC-seq, DNA-seq, MNase-seq) and can produce V-plots and one-dimensional footprint profiles over single or aggregated genomic loci of interest.
 The R package is well integrated within the Bioconductor environment and easily fits in standard genomic analysis workflows.
 Integrating V-plots into existing analytical frameworks has already brought new insights in chromatin organization [@Serizay2020Oct].